 This type of love story is intriguing and tragic at the same time.
 As the reader, you know that their romance is self-destructive from the beginning, but as the story starts to uncover, you still hope against hope that they will be able to get through it.

 When you write your characters, you should make sure that even if they are flawed, they should still be likable and relatable.
 This could be a bit tricky to write about, but the emotional effect on your readers will be worth it in the end.

 7. Young Love

 Of all the types of love stories, there is nothing more refreshing than young love.
 There is a sense of newness and innocence in young love.
 The bloom of first love is a beautiful one.

 The young lovers are not yet tinged by the bitterness or cynicism that time puts on all of us.
 They are just learning how to love, and there is a sense of joy and excitement that is both heartwarming and melancholic.

-It is heartwarming to most readers, because it gives them a sense of nostalgia about their own first romances.
-It is melancholic as well, because first loves are fickle and fleeting, and it will be eroded by the passage of time.
+It is heartwarming to most readers because it gives them a sense of nostalgia about their own first romances.
+It is melancholic as well, because first loves are fickle and fleeting, and they will be eroded by the passage of time.